Hierarchical Reinforcement Learning for Automatic Disease Diagnosis: Materials and Methods

-Following~\cite{wei2018task} and~\cite{xu2019KR}, we use a user simulator to interact with the agent.
+Following~\citep{wei2018task} and~\citep{xu2019end}, we set up a user simulator to interact with the agent.
 At the beginning of each dialogue session, the user simulator samples a user goal from the training set randomly.
-All the explicit symptoms of the sampled user goal are used for initializing a dialogue session.
-During the course of dialogue, the simulator interacts with the agent based on the user goal following some rules.
-One dialogue session will be terminated as successful if the agent make the correct diagnosis.
-It will be terminated as failed if the informed disease is incorrect or the dialogue turn reaches the maximal turn $T$.
-In order to improve the efficiency of the interaction, the dialogue would be terminated when repeated action is taken by the system.
+Each piece of user goal contains two kinds of symptoms, namely explicit ones (obtained from the self-report) and implicit ones (obtained from the dialogues).
+Explicit symptoms will be directly provided to the agent as initial information at the beginning, and the agent needs to discover the implicit symptoms during the interaction with the patient.
+The simulator will initialize the dialogue session based on the explicit symptoms and interacts with the agent based on the implicit symptoms.